Skip to main content

 4. Client B writes 11

-The score should be 12, but it’s 11.
+The counter should be 12, but it’s 11.
 One increment was lost.
 Transactions prevent this.

 Callback-style transactions